 • How to choose eggplant?
 Many people have trouble with the slightly bitter taste of eggplant.
 This starts with selecting good eggplant.
 Look for eggplant that is smooth with a shiny skin (no wrinkles).
 It should feel firm and spring back when you touch it.

-• Salt the eggplant before using in this recipe.
-Almost any eggplant recipe I make, whether fried eggplant, roasted or whatever, begins with one important step, salting the eggplant.
-This is optional and there is some debate on whether it helps or not.
+• Salt the eggplant before using it in this recipe.
+Almost any eggplant recipe I make, whether fried eggplant, roasted, or whatever, begins with one important step: salting the eggplant.
+This is optional, and there is some debate on whether it helps or not.
 But I find salting the eggplant and leaving it for a few minutes really enhances the flavor by allowing the eggplant to sweat out its bitterness and breaking it’s spongy texture.

 • To assemble the stuffed eggplant, place the roasted eggplant halves in the serving platter first.
 This is less messy than having to transfer already stuffed eggplant to a serving dish.

-• For gluten free option, use cooked quinoa in place of couscous.
+• For a gluten-free option, use cooked quinoa in place of couscous.

-Because these stuffed eggplants are hearty and satisfying, you can easily serve them as a vegetarian main course, starting with a simple soup like this roasted tomato basil soup.
+Because these stuffed eggplants are hearty and satisfying, you can easily serve them as a vegetarian main course, starting with a simple soup like roasted tomato basil soup or if you don’t mind chicken, this freekeh chicken soup is a household favorite.

 Easy Mediterranean Stuffed Eggplant Recipe (Vegetarian)